rkruegs123/jax-catalyst-design/README.md

 Code for designing **spider catalysts**

+# August 10, 2023

+Gameplan:

+Need to scan the dissociation times thing to do higher throughoupt.
+Then, confir mwith larger batch sizes for eps 4, and 5.
+Could also try 15

+Then, do the same for the monomers as rigid bodies, confirm that we get same results.

+Then do with catalyst.
+Have to be careful with valence considerations...

+Also should probably read the paper...

 # August 8, 2023

 We finally are simulating a catalyst and some monomers.
 Next, need tro continue validating them in the forward case with each other (e.g. setting the right epsilons and measuring rates, also measuring bulk properties)